MaxManchenko/apps_with_langchain/README.md

-#Intelligent YouTube Assistant
+# Intelligent YouTube Assistant

-##Overview
+## Overview
 The Intelligent YouTube Assistant is designed to answer questions about any specific YouTube video.
 Powered by the LangChain framework, this assistant leverages Language Models via OpenAI and HuggingFace's API to deliver accurate and context-specific answers.
 Its modular design allows easy adaptability to different types of user-specific data or content platforms beyond YouTube.

-###Features
+### Features
-- **Video-Specific Query Handling**: Can answer questions related to the content, context, and more for specific YouTube videos.
+- **Video-Specific Query Handling:** Can answer questions related to the content, context, and more for specific YouTube videos.
-- **Multi-model Support**: Seamlessly integrates with various Language Models available via OpenAI and HuggingFace's API.
+- **Multi-model Support:** Seamlessly integrates with various Language Models available via OpenAI and HuggingFace's API.
-- **Modular Structure**: Easily adaptable for different data sources and types of content.
+- **Modular Structure:** Easily adaptable for different data sources and types of content.

-##Core Components
+## Core Components
-###Initializer
+### Initializer
 The Initializer serves as the backbone of the assistant, handling all the static initialization tasks.
 It is designed to be data-source agnostic, allowing you to easily adapt it to other platforms or text sources.
 The Initializer takes care of:

 - Setting up the environment
 - Preloading common queries or data
 - Other initialization tasks required before querying a Language Model

-###YouTubeAgent
+### YouTubeAgent
 YouTubeAgent is the component responsible for understanding and answering queries about specific YouTube videos.
 It leverages the initialized environment from the Initializer to:

-*Fetch video-specific data
+- Fetch video-specific data
-*Run the language models
+- Run the language models
-*Return the most accurate and context-specific answers
+- Return the most accurate and context-specific answers

-##Installation
+## Installation
 The project is Dockerized for easy setup and execution.
 Here's how to get it up and running:

 1. **Clone the Repository**